Popular Topics

 Insulin Reaction

 Insulin is used to lower high levels of blood sugar.
 Insulin treatment is given to diabetics either as an oral hypoglycemic agent or through an injection.
 In some cases, insulin reaction is noticed, especially among those suffering from severe diabetes.
 Insulin reactions can range from hunger pangs and sweating and trembling to dizziness, abnormal behavior and unconsciousness.
 A person can even suffer a stroke.
-Hypoglycaemia is a common reaction to insulin.
+Hypoglycemia is a common reaction to insulin.
 This can happen due to increased activity or late/missed meals.
 An increase in the insulin dosage can also bring about such a reaction.
 When there is malfunctioning in the kidneys or thyroid, an insulin reaction may be noticed.

 Insulin resistance